rajgthub/appformik/README.md

 # appformik
 - Appformik is for me to learn basics of integrating Formik with React and Yup for validation; only focusing on functionality, not styling!
-- Create-react-app has been used to create the boilerplate of the project.
+- Create-react-app has been used to create the boilerplate for the project.

 # Framework and Modules
 1. react && react-dom